Police searching for missing 16-year-old with 'special needs and communications challenges'

 ST. GABRIEL - The St. Gabriel Police Department is searching for information on a missing 16-year-old.

-According to the SGPD, Tyler Walls went missing on Halloween night.
+According to the SGPD, Trey Walls went missing on Halloween night.
 Police say he is special needs and has communication challenges.

+Trey was last seen wearing black shorts with a grey top, and he is described as being around five-foot-six or five-foot-seven, weighing between 140 and 160 pounds.

 Trending News

-If you have any information about Tyler's whereabouts, please contact the St. Gabriel Police Department immediately at 225-642-5222.
+If you have any information about Trey's whereabouts, please contact the St. Gabriel Police Department immediately at 225-642-5222.

 More News